 The Cursed Land (Thailand) by Panu Aree and

 Udine Focus Asia Award

-White Light Post-Production Award (HAF Project)
+White Light Post Post-Production Award for an IDP project

-White Light Post-Production Award (WIP Project)
+White Light Post Post-Production Award for a WIP project

 7. HAF Statistics

 222 In-development (IDP) project submissions and 84 Work-in-progress (WIP) project submissions were received from around the world.
 28 IDP projects and 15 WIP projects were selected to attend HAF Online during 14 - 16 March 2022.

 Financiers and Appointments